 He has cemented his career as one of only a few lawyers to have represented and advised various Universities (University of the Free State, University of Mpumalanga, University of Fort Hare etc) in all aspects of employment law.
 He standing in the legal profession has been enhanced by not only having taught law but by ensuring that he blends his practice with the substantive knowledge of the law he has gained.
 Some of the major cases that he was involved in commenced at the CCMA and eventually ended up in the Labour Appeal Court as well as the Constitutional Court.

 Apart from his passion for employment law in the High Education Sector among others, he has provided specialised professional services to various local government Municipalities and entities which have also received attention on the employment sphere.

 In addition to his practice in the Dispute Resolution Group, Lesley is also the head of the firm's Business Development Unit focusing on client relationship building and the development of new and existing practices to meet the demands of modern society.
 He places a high opprobrium on rendering highly specialised professional services client and proving solution driven expert services.
 Client satisfaction remains a criterion that he advocates to all young professionals at the firm.

 The personal and professional development of Candidate Attorneys and young professionals is a calling that Lesley has fully embraced and attended to at the firm for many years.
 Skills transfer remains an important tool meaningfully making a difference in the solutions that we provide to clients.
 Assisting young professionals to hone their professional skills and ultimately becoming known experts in their fields is a contribution that he believes will benefit and contribute to the transformation of the legal profession.

 Attorney of the High Court of South Africa

-Board of Control of the Attorneys Fidelity Fund
+Former member of the Legal Practitioners Fidelity Fund

 Lecturing & speaking engagements: